 Can’t give up your worldly possessions to stay permanently in Coron?
 Just get a glimpse of this gem.
 But if you have less than four days to enjoy its sights and attractions, how do you choose?
 I can help you get started.

-I’ve been to Coron only once last September this year so I’m far from an expert obviously.
-What I can offer you is my perspective as a traveler/tourist (is this still a debate at the moment?).
+I’ve been to Coron only once last September this year, so I’m far from an expert.
+I can offer you my perspective as a traveler/tourist (is this still a debate at the moment?).
 Based on my tastes and interests, here are my top picks for where to go in Coron: